What is UK Film Tax Relief?

 The entertainment industry is on the rise worldwide.
 Every year we see new actors, directors and producers entering this industry trying to showcase their skills.
 You may chance to be a producer, planning to film in the UK, because London is an attractive destination for all content production.
 The wealth of world-class talent and resources are also underpinned by generous and user-friendly tax reliefs that can help you bring your project to the capital.
 Let us guide your way with all the information that you need.

-Film tax relief is part of a relief scheme provided by the British government for creative industries.
+Film tax relief is part of a relief scheme provided by the British government for creative industries, known as creative industry tax reliefs.
 The relief is aimed at helping to bring down the production cost thereby encouraging companies to make films, TV shows or video games etc. in the UK.

 The following conditions apply to gain UK film tax relief:

-• The Film Production Company (FPC) must be responsible for all the film making activity, from preproduction through to delivery, within the scope of UK corporation tax; and that FPC needs to be registered with Companies House and set up before principal photography begins.
+- The Film Production Company (FPC) must be responsible for all the film making activity, from preproduction through to delivery, within the scope of UK corporation tax net; and that FPC needs to be registered with Companies House and set up before principal photography begins.

 If the conditions are met then the FPC can claim an additional deduction in computing their taxable profits and, if this results in a loss, may surrender that loss for a payable tax credit.